 Prospective students first have to meet the minimum requirements of the programme they wish to enrol for.
 Admission requirements per programme can be found in the Undergraduate Programmes section.
-Their applications are then submitted to the Faculty for selection on academic merit by means of a selection mark (SM).
+Their applications are then submitted to the Faculty for selection on academic merit by means of a selection mark.

-The SM is calculated as follows:
+The selection mark is calculated as follows:

-(2 x Maths aggregate + aggregates of 5 other subjects, excluding Life Orientation)/7
+(2 x Mathematics aggregate + aggregates of best 5 other subjects, excluding Life Orientation)/7

-It is important to note that the exact mark aggregate is used.
+Take note: The exact mark is used.
 In instances where applicants present more than six school subjects, the five highest marks are used for the aggregate of the "other" subjects.
-Applicants from unfamiliar schools usually present three subjects, apart from Maths.
-The calculation suggested for them is:
+For applicants who have less than six university admission subjects the calculation is used:

-(2 x Maths aggregate + aggregates of 3 other subjects)/5
+(2 x Mathematics aggregate + aggregates of best of 3 other subjects)/5

 The number of applicants afforded entry is limited according to the selection marks.
-Be advised that this could imply that an applicant can be refused entry because his SM is too low in relation to that of other applicants, even though he may satisfy the entry requirements of a programme.
+Be advised that this could imply that an applicant can be refused entry because his selection mark is too low in relation to that of other applicants, even though he may satisfy the entry requirements of a programme.

-17.3 The selection process
+16.3 The selection process